KrystianPlackowski/Pizza-order-website/README.md

 - you can view price menu with links to corresponding pizza's info

 08.02.2020
-- exchanged the notebook that <ins>extracts data from web and inserts into database</ins> to a notebook <ins>that extracts data to .csv file</ins>, which will be futher processed using django's ORM outside of the app with file `import csv.py` (WIP so far)
+- exchanged the notebook that <ins>extracts data from web and inserts into database</ins> to a notebook <ins>that extracts data to .csv file</ins>
+- extracted data can be inserted into the database using django's ORM outside of the app by running the file `import csv.py`

 ### To do